What Is A Court Of Protection Deputyship?

 The court will require the proposed deputy to complete a deputy’s declaration (COP4) to ensure they are financially sound and understand their responsibilities as deputy.
 The court will decide whether the person lacks capacity and what decisions the deputy will need to make.
 This will be set out in a court order.

-No, the deputy can only do what it says in the court order.
+No, the deputy can only do what the court order says.

 Some of their powers will include:

-They must also work within the rules set out in the Mental Capacity Act 2005 and the Code of Practice accompanying this Act.
+They must also work within the rules set out in the Mental Capacity Act 2005 and the accompanying Code of Practice.

 Appointing a court of protection deputy can take 5 to 8 months.
-It can take longer if the court needs more information to decide the application.
-To avoid delay, all forms must be correctly completed, and the court is given all the relevant information at the start.
+It can take longer if the court requires additional information to decide on the application.
+To avoid delay, all forms must be completed correctly, and the court is provided with all relevant information at the outset.

 In urgent cases, you can ask the court to grant an interim order, for example, to access funds to pay debts.

-The court order will say how long the deputyship will last.
+The court order will specify the duration of the deputyship.
 If the person stops lacking capacity, then an application will have to be made to the Court of Protection to discharge the deputy.
 If the person dies, the deputyship automatically comes to an end.

 If you would like to speak to our expert legal team about this, or any related subject then please contact our team by phone on 0207 936 6329, Email or by completing our Quick Contact Form below.